-You’re here because you’re looking for new ideas, thoughts, and ways to feel more confident.
+You’re here because you want to know how to be more confident in yourself.
+You’re looking for new ideas, thoughts, and ways to feel more confident.
 And I’m so glad you’re here because confidence feels amazing.
 And you deserve to feel amazing!
 Whether you’re looking for how to be a confident mom, how to be a confident wife, or how to be a confident woman–no matter what hats you wear as a military spouse–confidence is available to you all the time.
 So, let’s dive into how to feel more confident today!

 Confidence isn’t a result of knowing how to do something well or being an expert.
 Your confidence is rooted in your thoughts.
 So, to help you learn how to feel more confident, I’m going to have you do a “Confidence Science Experiment.”
 It goes like this.